sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/github.md

 ### Private repositories

-A [token that has the prerequisite scopes](#github-api-token-and-access) is required in order to clone private repositories for search, as well as at least read access to the relevant private repositories.
+To clone and search private repositories, we need [a GitHub access token](#github-api-access) with the required scopes and at least read access to the relevant private repositories.

-See [GitHub API token and access](#github-api-token-and-access) for more details.
+For more details, see [GitHub API access](#github-api-access).

 ## Selecting repositories to sync